The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

 Otherwise, if you’re not comfortable doing this yourself, many bookkeepers & Accountants offer this for a small fee.

-Congratulations, you're now armed with the 1099 knowledge needed to tackle them like the boss you are!
 Remember, organization is your best friend, and staying on top of your bookkeeping records throughout the year will make this process easier for you!
+If you need a better system to help you keep track of your business finances, then I would love to welcome you inside of our Bookkeeping Made Simple for Boutiques community!

 Share this post: